pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Failure is when you stop dreaming."
 --Public defender's father in Gideon's Army

+"Be happy with what you have and are, be generous with both, and you won't have to hunt for happiness."
+--William Gladstone

+"Men are apt to mistake the strength of their feeling for the strength of their argument.
+The heated mind resents the chill touch and relentless scrutiny of logic."
+--William Gladstone

+"It is the duty of government to make it difficult for people to do wrong, easy to do right."
+--William Gladstone

 "If you work hard enough and assert yourself, and use your mind and imagination, you can shape the world to your desires."
 --Malcolm Gladwell